 Browser Extensions to Save Big When Shopping Online

-The Wikibuy add-on from Capital One is an online shopping assistant that uses real-time data from its 3 million-plus users to find you better deals.
+The Wikibuy add-on from Capital One is an online shopping assistant that uses real-time data from its millions of users to find you better deals.
 As more and more people use Wikibuy, it gets better and better at finding low prices and coupon codes that work.

-Wikibuy combines several of the features found in other browser add-ons you’ll find below.
-For instance, like PriceBlink, it notices when you’re viewing an item on a retail site and automatically searches for better prices elsewhere.
+Wikibuy combines several of the features found in the other browser add-ons discussed below.
+For instance, it notices when you’re viewing an item on a retail site and automatically searches for better prices elsewhere.
 It displays all the prices it finds from Amazon sellers and the rest of the Internet on a single page.
 It also shows you reviews for the product from Amazon, YouTube, and professional publications, as well as the top alternatives to the product on Amazon.

-When you decide to buy an item, Wikibuy goes into coupon-checking mode, just like Honey.
+When you decide to buy an item, Wikibuy goes into coupon-checking mode.
 It checks multiple coupon codes to see which ones have worked for other Wikibuy users and automatically applies the one that gives you the bigger discount.
-And if you decide not to make a purchase, Wikibuy continues to track prices for the item and lets you know when it goes on sale, much like The Camelizer.
+And if you decide not to make a purchase, Wikibuy continues to track prices for the item and lets you know when it goes on sale.

-Finally, Wikibuy also functions as a rewards app, like Rakuten Cash Back or Ibotta.
+Finally, Wikibuy also functions as a rewards app.
 When you shop through Wikibuy, you earn rewards credits at its partner stores, including eBay, Macy’s, and Walmart.
 You can cash in your credits for gift cards at these same stores on Wikibuy.com.

 Wikibuy is available for Chrome, Firefox, Microsoft Edge, and Safari.
 There’s also a Wikibuy mobile app for iOS and Android.